GaryZhous/SpringBootExample/README.md

 ### Backend
 1. Use of MyBatis-plus to handle entity mapping and smooth interaction with the MySQL database.
 2. Use of Google's SMTP service to automate the email sending service.
+### Port Forwarding
+You can use Serveo to expose your port to the public instead of sharing your IP address :)